Shivambansal97/LearnDesignPatterns/ObserverPattern/Readme.md

+﻿# Observer Pattern
+### Type: Behavioral Design Pattern

-﻿Obeserver pattern defines a one to many relationship between objects so that when one object changes state, all its dependents are notified and updated automatically.
+`Obeserver` pattern defines a one to many relationship between objects so that when one object changes state, all its dependents are notified and updated automatically.
 It is mainly used to implement distributed event handling systems.

+Principles used in this pattern :-
-Strive for loose coupling between objects that interact.
+- Strive for loose coupling between objects that interact.